Contacts

 12. The consulate's letterhead outlining flight costs.

 Please note, the Embassy reserves the right to request additional documents when processing a student visa to France.
-These documents will be determined on an individual basis.
+These documents will be considered on an individual basis.

-All documents, apart from passports, should be provided alongside a notarized French translation.
+All documents, apart from passports, should be provided alongside with a notarized French translation.

-Documents for a study visa to France of type D should be presented in two separate sets: copies and originals.
+Documents for a study visa to France of type D should be submitted in two separate packages: copies and originals.
 The original documents will be returned after verification.

-The absence of originals or copies, or the submission of poor-quality copies, are grounds for visa refusal.
+The absence of originals or copies, or the submission of poor-quality copies, are basis for visa refusal.

 Important nuances

 All documents, excluding the passport, must be provided along with a notarized translation into French.
-When applying for a study visa to France of type D, documents need to be presented in two distinct sets: one with originals and the other with photocopies.
-The original documents will be returned after they've been examined.
-Be advised, the absence of originals or photocopies, or the submission of low-quality photocopies, could lead to a refusal of the visa to study in France.
+When applying for a study visa to France of type D, documents need to be submitted in two separate packages: one with originals and the other with copies.
+The original documents will be returned after they've been verified.
+Pay attention, that the absence of originals or copies, or the submission of low-quality copies, could lead to a refusal of the visa to study in France.

 play